Pseudoholomorphic Quilts: Introduction

 Lagrangian Floer cohomology associates to a pair of Lagrangian manifolds a chain complex whose differential counts pseudoholomorphic strips with boundary values in the given Lagrangians.
 These form a receptacle for {\em relative invariants} defined from surfaces with strip-like ends, see e.g.\ \cite{se:bo}.
 The simplest instance of this invariant proves the independence of Floer cohomology from the choices of almost complex structure and perturbation data.
 More complicated cases of these invariants construct the product on Floer cohomology, and the structure maps of the Fukaya category.

 This paper is one of a sequence in which we generalize these invariants to include Lagrangian correspondences.
 The first papers in the sequence were \cite{quiltfloer}, \cite{isom}; however, we have tried to make the paper as self-contained as possible.
 Recall that if $(M_0,\omega_0)$ and $(M_1,\omega_1)$ are symplectic manifolds, then a {\em Lagrangian correspondence} from $M_0$ to $M_1$ is a Lagrangian submanifold of $M_0^- \times M_1$, where $M_0^-:= (M_0,-\omega_0)$.
 Whereas Lagrangian manifolds form elliptic {\em boundary conditions} for pseudoholomorphic curves, Lagrangian correspondences form elliptic {\em seam conditions}.
 For a pair of curves with boundary in $M_0$ and $M_1$, a seam condition $L_{01}$ roughly speaking requires corresponding boundary values to pair to a point on $L_{01}\subset M_0^-\times M_1$.
 (Differently put, a neighbourhood of the seam can be ``folded up'' to a pseudoholomorphic curve in $M_0^- \times M_1$ with boundary values on $L_{01}$.)
 Using such seam conditions between pseudoholomorphic strips, we defined in \cite{quiltfloer} a {\em quilted Floer cohomology} $HF(L_{01},L_{12},\ldots, L_{(k-1)k})$ for a cyclic sequence of Lagrangian correspondences $L_{(\ell-1)\ell}\subset M_{\ell-1}^-\times M_\ell$ between symplectic manifolds $M_0, M_1,\ldots, M_k=M_0$.
 In this paper we construct new Floer type invariants arising from quilted pseudoholomorphic surfaces.
 These quilts consist of pseudoholomorphic surfaces (with boundary and strip-like ends in various target spaces) which satisfy seam conditions (mapping certain pairs of boundary components to Lagrangian correspondences) and boundary conditions (mapping other boundary components to simple Lagrangian submanifolds).
 Similar moduli spaces appeared in the work of Perutz \cite{per:lag} and have been considered by Khovanov and Rozansky \cite{kr:foam} under the name of {\em pseudoholomorphic foams}.
-The present paper provides a general language, invariance and gluing theorems for pseudoholomorphic quilts.
-Moreover, we establish an invariance of relative quilt invariants under strip shrinking and geometric composition of Lagrangian correspondences.
-The geometric composition of two Lagrangian correspondences $L_{01}\subset M_0^-\times M_1$, $L_{12}\subset M_1^-\times M_2$ is
+The present paper provides a general language, invariance and gluing theorems for pseudoholomorphic quilts and the invariants arising from them.
+To simplify the algebraic statements, we concentrate on the case of $\Z_2$ coefficients.
+More general coefficient rings require coherent orientations of the moduli spaces of pseudoholomorphic quilts, which are constructed in \cite{orient}.
+We indicate the necessary choices of orderings, orientations, and relative spin structures in a series of remarks.
+In an independent second series of remarks we establish the interaction between the quilt invariants and Maslov gradings on the Floer cohomologies.